z-tariq/coursesforBrainarator/Course2 Br User/course.md

 courseName: Course2 Br User
-description: this is a test course for demo
+description: this is a test course for demo purpose only
 isPremium: true
 complexity: beginner
 categories: